Profinite Techniques for Probabilistic Automata and the Markov Monoid Algorithm: Abstract

 \section{Abstract}

-We consider the value $1$ problem for probabilistic automata over finite words.
+We consider the value $1$ problem for probabilistic automata over finite words: it asks whether a given probabilistic automaton accepts words with probability arbitrarily close to $1$.
 This problem is known to be undecidable.
-However, different algorithms have been proposed to partially solve it.
-The aim of this paper is to prove that one such algorithm, called the Markov Monoid algorithm, is optimal.
+However, different algorithms have been proposed to partially solve it; it has been recently shown that the Markov Monoid algorithm, based on algebra, is the most correct algorithm so far.
+The first contribution of this paper is to give a characterisation of the Markov Monoid algorithm.

-To this end, we develop a profinite theory for probabilistic automata.
-This new framework gives a topological account by constructing the free prostochastic monoid.
-We use it in two ways.
-First, to characterize the computations realized by the Markov Monoid algorithm, and second to prove its optimality.
+The second contribution is to develop a profinite theory for probabilistic automata, called the prostochastic theory.
+This new framework gives a topological account of the value $1$ problem, which in this context is cast as an emptiness problem.
+The above characterisation is reformulated using the prostochastic theory, allowing us to give a simple and modular proof.